OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-subject.md

     }
 });

-// Set the subject of the item that the user is composing. function setSubject() {
+// Sets the subject of the item that the user is composing. function setSubject() {
     // Customize the subject with today's date. const today = new Date();